petrmiculek/Face_Presentation_Attack_Detection/notes.md

 * seed:
     * verify it is applied for the model weights (if not loading)
     * should it be used for lime? (image segmentation into superpixels)
-        * yes, but increment the seed between calls? or maybe don't
+        * yes, but increment the seed between calls? or maybe don't  #NO#
     * hinch: there will be differences with varying num_workers

 * compare explanations of two different models